-Council has a small population living over a geographically large area (14,964km2).
+Council has a small population living over a geographically large area (14,964km).
 Council has over 3,900km of roads in addition to community facilities and assets to operate and maintain across 3 townships and a number of smaller villages.
-This significantly increases council's costs whilst council's rates base is relatively small, with 4,191 assessments.
-Declining population in rural areas is a real threat to country New South Wales although the COVID-19 pandemic has in some areas reversed this trend.
+This significantly increases council's costs whilst council's rates base is relatively small, with 4,198 assessments.
+Declining population in rural areas is a real threat to country New South Wales.
 According to information shown on the NSW State Government website "Your Council", Lachlan Shire has experienced a 10% decline in population in the five years to 2020.
 Council has undertaken a proactive approach to generating new areas of economic development such as tourism.